granthale/wip-book/content/Pieces/My planning system.md

 Here's the system I use to orient myself to what's most important, and consistently steer towards it (contra [the drunken sailor step](https://www.cs.virginia.edu/~robins/YouAndYourResearch.html)).
-I took heavy inspiration from Cal Newport's [[Multi-scale planning (Cal Newport)]] approach.

 ### **Once a quarter**
-1. Revisit my 3-5 core values[^1]
+1. Revisit my core values, change if appropriate[^1]
-2. Based on my values, revisit my 30-year-old definition of success[^2] (these are outcomes)
+2. Based on my values, revisit my 30-year-old definition of success, change if appropriate[^2] (these are outcomes I want to achieve by age 30)
-	- Y-axis = 3-5 core values
+	- Rows = core values
-	- X-axis = internal and external outcomes[^3]
+	- Columns = 1) internal outcomes, 2) external outcomes[^3]
-3. Based on my definition of success, set quarterly checkpoints (outcomes) and systems (processes) to continue moving towards this goal[^4]
+3. Based on my definition of success, set quarterly checkpoints (outcomes) and systems (habits)[^4]
 4. Other things I'm experimenting with
-	- Defining why I'm doing what I'm doing (big lofty connection back to family, friends, and desired impact)
+	- Defining my why (big lofty connection back to family, friends, and desired impact)
 	- [Defining my 12 favorite problems](https://www.honest-broker.com/p/my-12-favorite-problems?__readwiseLocation=)
 	- Creating a learning syllabus